AXYS-Cyber/iCatch/README.md

 # iCATCH![iCatch](https://github.com/user-attachments/assets/38d5845a-e9d0-4bf7-9ce2-7b924dbac34e)

-The iOS Cache Analysis for Tracking Coordinates History (iCATCH) is a utility to process the iOS Cache.sqlite database and create a timelined KML map for use in Google Earth.
+The iOS Cache Analysis for Tracking Coordinates History (iCatch) is a utility to process the iOS Cache.sqlite database and create a timelined KML map for use in Google Earth.

 This utility allows you to export GPS data from the iOS Cache.SQLite database, generate CSV and KMZ files, and log details for analysis.